Castle-and-Moat Network Security Model for Enterprise Business: Is It Worth it?

 • Time.
 Control over the time spent by the user in one of the elements of the structure.
 Suspicious activity or delay results in breaking the session.

 • Monitoring.
 Constant searching for vulnerabilities in the corporate system.
-Regular tools help to check the reliability of both individual units and the entire complex.
+Regular tools help the admins check the reliability of individual units and the entire complex.

-It is not easy to draw an unambiguous conclusion from the above material, but we tried to objectively evaluate both models and choose the best one for protecting a corporate business.
-In our opinion, the best virtual security system for an organization’s web resources is one that can localize all potential threats, providing high performance, broad bandwidth, and streaming analysis.
+The final choice always depends on several factors.
+One thing is clear: the best virtual security system for an organization’s web resources is the one that can localize all potential threats, providing high performance, broad bandwidth, and streaming analysis.

 The perfect list of protection principles: